espressif/esp-faq/docs/en/software-framework/peripherals.rst

 --------------

-Are there any recommendations for materials that can be used to test Touch Sensor, can trigger Touch Sensor stably and is close to the parameters of human touches？
+Are there any recommendations for materials that can be used to test Touch Sensor, can trigger Touch Sensor stably and is close to the parameters of human touches?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   For experiments with high consistency requirements, it is doable to replace human hands with cell phone pencils.

 --------------

-Can the pins of Touch Sensor be remapped？
+Can the pins of Touch Sensor be remapped?
 ---------------------------------------------------------------------

   No, because Touch Sensor is realized via software programming.

 --------------

-Do I need to reset a check threshold for Touch Sensor after covering it with a acrylic plate？
+Do I need to reset a check threshold for Touch Sensor after covering it with a acrylic plate?
 -----------------------------------------------------------------------------------------------------------------------------

   Yes.